dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

-The two-letter STUTYPE codes used by SchoolSite are explained below and are listed in order of precedence for coding each student record:
+The two-letter STUTYPE codes used by SchoolSite Pro are explained below and are listed in order of precedence for coding each student record:

 * <ins> Charter School student </ins> (CH)- Students residing within the District boundary attending a charter school.
 These students usually do not take classroom space in one of the District’s regular public schools.
 These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.